open-feature/go-sdk-contrib/CONTRIBUTING.md

 make e2e
 ```

-Once tests are complete, you can remove e2e test helpers using command,
+Once tests are complete, you can remove e2e test helpers using the command:

 ```shell
 make e2e-remove-helpers